With C. elegans, transition your research from cells to mouse with confidence.

 - Test interventions on natural ageing rather than models of accelerated ageing

-Short lifecycle for DART studies:
+Short lifecycle for Developmental and Reproductive Toxicity (DART) studies:

 - Used as indicator species for pesticide toxicity